digicademy/category_selector/Documentation/Introduction/Index.rst

 ^^^^^^^^^^^

 .. figure:: ../Images/Introduction/category_tree.png

-An example category tree from the 6.2 introduction package.
-The level of recursion as well as the starting points for the tree are configurable in the category selector plugin.
+	:width: 600px
+	:alt: Extension Manager

+	An example category selector used together with the tx_news extension (6.2 introduction package).

 .. figure:: ../Images/Introduction/backend_form_1.png
+	:width: 600px
+	:alt: Category selector flexform sheet 1

-Basic plugin settings of the category selector, like starting points for the frontend tree, categories to exclude and level of recursion for the category tree.
+	Basic plugin settings of the category selector: starting points for the frontend tree, categories to exclude and level of recursion for the category tree.

 .. figure:: ../Images/Introduction/backend_form_2.png
+	:width: 600px
+	:alt: Category selector flexform sheet 2

-Plugin settings for the object count and the display of categories with no items.
+	Plugin settings for the object count and the handling of categories with no items.

 Credits
 ^^^^^^^